ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 * Start a line with `1.` or `1)` followed by a space for a numbered list.

 {@snippet features/lists-basic}

+## Document list

+The {@link module:list/documentlist~DocumentList document list} feature, provided by a separate plugin, is based on a completely different approach.
+Unlike regular list, which is a content block in itself, the document list plugin will let any part of the content be part of a list.
+Content blocks and elements – such as blockquotes, tables, paragraphs, and others – can now be put inside a list item, ensuring the continuity of numbering and retaining indentation.

+Just like regular lists, the document list feature supports both ordered and unordered lists.

 ## List properties